0xjjpa/fakeBank/README.md

 {
     "amount": 10, "currency": "EUR", "srcAcc": "10001", "narrativeDestination": "Payment for May", "narrative": "Payment to my greedy landlord"
 }
+Supports two types of transactions: intrabank transfer and transfer to PayPal.
+Transaction type is indicated in beneficiary type.

 GET /user/ -> User details in JSON.